lapinek/platform-scripting/README.md

 ### Server-Side Scripts

 The decision making process on user identification and access management can be aided with the server-side scripts.
-The server-side scripts can be written in Groovy or JavaScript; with the latter running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).
+The server-side scripts can be written in Groovy or JavaScript running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).

+> At the time of writing, the 6.5 version of AM is using Rhino version 1.7R4.

+AM supports two basic authentication workflows: `chains` and `trees`.

-The server-side scripts can accept data from the client side via a well-known variable.
+The server-side scripts can accept data from the client side via a well-known variable in Authentication Chains or from the shared state object in Authentication Trees.

-### Authentication Trees and Authentication Chains

-AM supports two basic authentication workflows: `trees` and `chains`.

-### Scripting Authentication Chain
+### Scripting Authentication Chain Example

-The default AM configuration includes a functional set of client-side and server-side scripts, the Device Id (Match) scripts, to work together as a part of an authentication module, which is the elementary unit of an authentication chain.
-Setting up a Device Id (Match) module is described in details in the docs under AM 6.5 › Authentication and Single Sign-On Guide > [Device Id (Match) Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-match-hints), along with the related [Device Id (Save)](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-save-hints) one.

-Instructions for setting up the Device Id (Match) module, the rest of the [Configuring Authentication Chains and Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#configure-authn-chains-modules) chapter, and the [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) one in the  Authentication and Single Sign-On Guide can serve as a reference for setting up a custom authentication chain.

-### A Simple Example

-To outline basic principles of scripting authentication chains in AM, we offer an example of extending the authentication flow with a simple client-side script.
+To outline basic principles of scripting authentication chains in AM, we offer an example of extending the authentication flow with a pair of simple client-side and server-side scripts.

+> You can find links to official examples in the [References](#references) section of this writing, including detailed instructions on how to set up an authentication chain.

+Sign in as an AM administrator, for example amadmin.

+1. The Client-side Script

     The script will load an external library and make an HTTP request in order to get the client's IP information.

-1. The Client-side Script

-    1. Navigate to Realms > _Realm Name_ > Scripts.
+    1. Navigate to Realms > _Realm Name_ > Scripts

         You will see number of predefined scripts, some of which can serve as templates for the new ones.
 In particular, Scripted Module - Server Side example script will be the starting point for any added script of the Server-side Authentication type.

-    1. Select + New Script.
+    1. Select + New Script

-        In the New Script dialog, provide name for your script in the Name input and select Client-side Authentication for the Script Type input.
-For example:
+        In the New Script dialog, populate the inputs:

-        * Name:  Scripted Module - Client Side - Example
+        * Name:  _Your Scripted Module Client Side Script_
         * Script Type: Client-side Authentication

         Select the Create button.